-Module Outcomes: During this module we will endeavour to make a thorough analysis of the function of training and development within the South African context.
-After having completed to the student must be able to critically discuss the role played by the training and development doorder to reach the goals of an organisation.
-It is important that students display the necessary if form their own opinion regarding training and development.
+Module Outcomes: During this module we will endeavour to make a thorough analysis of the role and funct and development within the South African context.
+After having completed this module, the student must be critically discuss the role played by the training and development department in order to reach the goals of all t is important that students display the necessary insight to form their own opinion regarding training and development.